TheWeirdDev/theweirddev.github.io/_posts/2016-03-04-drools-names-consequences.markdown

 Hereunder is a sample of code from a project.
 It is about permissions on documents.
 A person asks if he can delete a document.
 Giving the following instructions:

-> * A document contains a list of persons who can delete (same for read, write, etc.), a bit like rights in Linux.
+> * A document is associated to a list of persons who can delete it (same for read, write, etc.), a bit like rights in Linux.
 A person can only delete if he is in this list.
 One element of the list is called an ACE (Access Control Entry).
 * A person can't delete his own documents (to avoid any conflict of interest).
 * If the document has been created more than a month ago the document can't be deleted.
 The permission expired.
 * If the person is an admin he can delete any documents at any time.